Interim Policy: Face Covering

 This policy applies to all University of Nebraska at Omaha (UNO) faculty, staff, students, and visitors (including contractors, service providers, and others) while on UNO property.

-Beginning August 3, 2020, all UNO faculty, staff, students, and visitors (including contractors, service providers, and others) will be required to use a facial covering at all times when indoors (including elevators) on the UNO campus, and on UNO shuttles, with the following exceptions:
+Beginning August 3, 2020, all UNO faculty, staff, students, and visitors (including contractors, service providers, and others) will be required to use a facial covering at all times, including outdoors, when on the UNO campus, and on UNO shuttles, with the following exceptions:

 - When eating; however, social distancing practices must be observed.